Playing to Not Lose

 Many habits exist with the playing-to-win mindset.
 Three jump out as foundational.

 Over his high school cross country career, my oldest son learned to race smart.
 His coach taught him how to put himself in the best position to take advantage of opportunity.
 The result?
 My son reached most of his goals, including winning a race and receiving All County and All Region honors.

 “Be very careful, then, how you live – not as unwise but as wise, making the most of every opportunity because the days are evil.”
 (Ephesians 5:15-16)

 Christians put themselves in the best position to seize opportunity when they first make sure the opportunity is God-ordained.
 Similar to training for a runner, this comes through daily habits.
-Prayer, Scripture and being Spirit-led set us up to know when God-ordained opportunity approaches and allows us to make the most of them without hesitation.
+Prayer, Bible study, and being Spirit-led set us up to know when God-ordained opportunity approaches and allows us to make the most of them without hesitation.

 Also, we need to make sure not to miss God-ordained opportunity because we’re so focused on the forest we don’t see the trees.
-In other words, we too often miss everyday, small opportunities because we only look for the monumental ones.
+In other words, we too often miss every day, small opportunities because we only look for the monumental ones.

 Take a look at your daily habits and at whether or not you’ve set your vision too broad.
 If opportunity seems to regularly miss you, adjust your vision and your habits accordingly.

-Work Hard & Stay Humble
+Work Hard and Stay Humble

 A significant aspect of working hard, which sets us up to take advantage of God-ordained opportunity, involves humility.
 Without both hard work and humility, we’re likely to either not be ready for opportunity or be too self-focused to see it.